 A powerful motivator with a singular ability to connect with students, parents, alumni, and friends of Earlham College, this former student-athlete, assistant coach, and head coach for two programs will move into a new role assisting with student-athlete development and supporting Earlham’s Institutional Advancement office.
-Johnson will begin his new duties upon returning from sabbatical in April 2019.
+Johnson began new duties in April 2019.

 Johnson recently completed a four-year stint as the Quakers’ head football coach, earning Heartland Collegiate Athletic Conference (HCAC) Coach of the Year honors in 2015.
 Under his tutelage, Earlham football players garnered 23 HCAC accolades, including 2015 HCAC Special Teams Most Valuable Player Jalen Kenner.
 Numerous program records including career receptions, reception yards, consecutive games with a reception, and all-purpose yards were set by Earlham during Johnson’s tenure as head coach.